mgerickson/Bootcamp-Azure-Asp.Net-Core-DevOps/2018/Step 1 - Publishing your first Web Apps/README.md

 # Goal
-For this part of the bootcamp, our attendees will create a shiny new website in Visual Studio.
+In this step we will create a shiny new website in Visual Studio.
 We'll add a form to capture a message submitted by the user.
-Finally, they'll deploy to Azure App Service so the entire world can marvel at their amazing websites!
+Finally, we'll deploy the website to the Azure App Service so the entire world can marvel at our amazing website!

 # Reference